KWDB/docs/en/deployment/user-config.md

 ### Prerequisites

-* KWDB is installed and running.
+- KWDB is installed and running

 ### Steps